All Episodes

 Okay, Monday.

-That's a good sign, okay.
+That's a good sign, okay?

-Trump's gonna give Zelensky the reality here.
+Trump's going to give Zelensky the reality here.

-Um Stalin when he was warned about the Pope could oppose what what's going on, he said, Well, how many divisions does the Pope have?
+Stalin, when he was warned about the Pope, could oppose what's going on.

 Well, how many divisions do the Europeans have?